Julioarita/Quiz/README.md

 ## Sixth Problem:

 Although this example does not require a especific code file.
-I decided to backup my idea with an little example to better explain what I consider in the sixth problem where, I think, we have a example of polymorphism.
+I decided to backup my idea with an little example to better explain what I consider, I think, it is a case of polymorphism.

 In my point of view we could consider as an example of method overloading and superimpose as well, but the use of the pointer to the base class is a clear example of polymorphism.